Introducing Apple Pay Integration

 Apple Pay integration is a Premium feature.
 We are aware that setting up the integration may not be easy, which is why you can try it out for free.
 Your transactions will appear on the Dashboard, and if you are satisfied with the functionality, you can unlock full access by purchasing Premium.
 After that, your transactions will also appear in Records, statistics, and other sections.

-If your integration doesn’t work, you’ll need to completely delete the automation in Shortcuts and start over.
+If your integration doesn’t work at all, you’ll need to completely delete the automation in Shortcuts and start over.
 If it still doesn’t work after another attempt, please contact us and we’ll do our best to help you.